Sukiyaki Recipe with Pork

 Authentic Japanese Pork Sukiyaki Recipe, a low-carb and flavor-packed meal with thinly sliced pork, mushrooms, and veggies, all cooked with a sake-based savory sauce.
 This recipe is a unique and easy dinner for chilly nights!

 This Pork Sukiyaki recipe was introduced to me by a dear friend who lived in Japan and learned how to make so many delicious Japanese dishes!

 Pork Sukiyaki (ski-ya-kee) is a traditional Japanese dish usually cooked on a hot plate at the table.
 It’s a very social meal.
 Families and friends circle the sukiyaki pan stirring with chopsticks and taking bites as the components are ready.

-The meat (usually paper thin pork or beef) and veggies are poached in a sweet sake-based sauce and served over sticky rice, once they’ve simmered down.
+The meat (usually paper-thin pork or beef) and vegetables are poached in a sweet sake-based sauce and served over sticky rice, once they’ve simmered down.

 Pork Sukiyaki looks prettiest when it’s first put into the pan, but the muddled brothy aftermath is the true show stopper!

 When making Pork Sukiyaki at home, you can cook it family style, with one-third of the ingredients at a time, or use an extra large skillet and cook it all at once.
 Either way, the taste and texture will make you feel like you’re in Japan!